gioangeloella/content-system-toolkit/content-system-strategy-template.md

 ---

-## What This Role Is Not
+## What the role is not

 One of the most important sections.
 A new content system function is constantly at risk of being pulled back into tactical work.
-Naming what the role is *not* — explicitly, on the strategic document — is how you defend the scope before the pressure starts.
+Naming what the role is *not* explicitly (on the strategic document) is how you defend the scope before the pressure starts.

 Format as a short list of struck-through items: